Type above and press Enter to search. Press Esc to cancel.

 A power wall is a display organized to showcase popular products that you want customers to associate with your brand.
 Think Old Navy’s jeans display, or a tea store’s wall of loose leaf tea tins.

-With the internet, sources of merchandising inspiration are nearly endless.
+Sources of merchandising inspiration are nearly endless online.
 Before you start building your displays, try skimming these resources for storefronts that have created eye-catching product displays of their own:

 What is a visual merchandiser?